Paliak/PaliaksNotes/docs/CozyHosting/index.md

 Redirects to: `http://cozyhosting.htb/admin?error=Host%20key%20verification%20failed.` (This looks like an xxs vector but seems to be escaped properly)

-Let's fuzz the form with special characters using burp suite again.
+Let’s fuzz the form with special characters using burp suite again.

 ![Showing intruder page in burp suite setting up fuzz](Assets/ssh_form_fuzz_burp.jpg)